stutik06/Blood-Bank-SQL-Project/README.md

 # Blood-Bank-SQL-Project
-I developed a **Blood Bank and Donor Management System** using **SQL** and **PHP** to efficiently manage blood donation records, donor details, and inventory.
+Developed a **Blood Bank and Donor Management System** using **SQL** and **PHP** to efficiently manage blood donation records, donor details, and inventory.
 The system streamlines donor registration, tracks blood availability, and generates reports on blood group distribution.
 It includes features such as **donor search, blood stock management, and request processing**, ensuring seamless operations.
 This project enhances **data accessibility and accuracy**, making it easier for blood banks to manage their resources effectively.

  **GitHub Project Description:**
  **Blood Bank and Donor Management System (SQL + PHP)**